The product design phase, crucial for its environmental impact throughout its lifecycle, is now under the scrutiny of French and European legislators.

 The third area of action proposed by the European regulation on eco-design for sustainable products (ESPR) is the regulation of the treatment of unsold goods, particularly the fight against product destruction.

-The final version of the law introduces a ban on destruction of unsold fashion goods that will start 2 year after the ESPR enactment.
+The final version of the law introduces a ban on destruction of unsold fashion goods that will start in 2026, 2 year after the ESPR enactment.
 There will be a derogation for small companies and a 6-year transition period for medium companies.

 The regulation proposes the adoption of delegated acts requiring producers to publish the number of discarded products, the reason, and the chosen treatment method – from reuse to destruction.
 These same acts will prohibit the destruction of products in other sectors than fashion when the environmental impact is deemed too high.